pressody/pressody-conductor/docs/cli.md

 All of Conductor's CLI commands are **grouped under the `lt` namespace** as do all other CLI commands of the LT ecosystem.

+## Site Commands

+This series of commands target the entire site.
+They are grouped under the `lt site` sub-namespace.

+Here are all the commands available:
+- `wp lt site info` for listing the current site info
+- `wp lt site check` to check the status of the site
+- `wp lt site clear-cache` to clear the site cache.

 ## Composition Commands

 This series of commands target the current site composition.
 They are grouped under the `lt composition` sub-namespace.